AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/datastream-config-override-rules.md

 # Datastream config override for Edge events using Rules

 By default, all **Edge Experience events** are sent to the datastream specified in the **Adobe Experience Platform Edge Network** extension configuration settings.
-This tutorial offers examples on demonstrating how to customize this configuration on a per-event basis
+This tutorial offers examples on how to customize this configuration on a per-event basis

 <InlineAlert variant="info" slots="text"/>